What Is a Linocut Print? My process explained.

 Why linocut prints are never identical (and that’s a good thing)

-Every print in my shop is hand‑pulled, which means printed one at a time — no machines, no digital shortcuts.
+Every print in my shop is hand‑pulled, which means printed one at a time, no machines or digital shortcuts.
 Because of this, you’ll see tiny variations in texture, ink coverage and impression.

-These differences aren’t flaws — they’re the fingerprints of the process.
+These differences are the fingerprints of the process.

 They show that your print has been made slowly, thoughtfully, and entirely by hand.
 It’s what makes linocut one of the most characterful forms of printmaking: each impression has a life of its own.